linhnguyen-gt/bloc_small/README.md

 numbers.add(3); // Outputs: Running Total: 18
 ```

-`doOnData(void Function(T event) onData)`

-Performs a side-effect action for each data event emitted by the source `ReactiveSubject`.
+- `doOnData(void Function(T event) onData)`: Performs a side-effect action for each data event emitted by the source `ReactiveSubject`.
 The `onData` callback receives the emitted item but does not modify it.

 ```dart
 final subject = ReactiveSubject<int>(initialValue: 1);